What to Do If Your Lender Does Not Acknowledge Your PCP Complaint

 No clear next step.

 If this has happened to you, you are not alone.
-A large number of motorists have raised car finance claims during the current pause period and received little or no confirmation.
+A large number of motorists have raised car finance refund claims during the current pause period and received little or no confirmation.
 That silence does not mean your complaint has been rejected, ignored, or lost.

 This guide explains why some lenders are quiet right now.
 It outlines what that silence actually means.
 It also shows how to protect your position without making things more complicated.